whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/DEV-DOCS/Automation/IFTTT/the-ultimate-ifttt-guide.md

 Confused?
 Don't be, it will all make sense.
 Just know that Applets are formulas you set up deciding which triggers will prompt which actions.

-### 2.3 How Do I Create an Applet-- A Quickstart Guide.
+### 2.3 How Do I Create an Applet-- A Quickstart Guide

 Glad you asked!
 Making Applets is a snap with IFTTT.